Cross-Platform Autonomous Control of Minimal Kitaev Chains: Device A characterization

 \section{Device A characterization}

-In this section we provide description and characterization of the Device A that we aim to tune.
-This device is based on one-dimensional nanowire, a platform first experimentally realized in~\cite{dvir2023realization}, and it realizes a minimal Kitaev chain which is predicted to host non-Abelian statistics, paving the way for quantum information processing, including fusion, braiding, and qubits~\cite{liu2023fusion, boross_braiding-based_2023, tsintzis2023roadmap}.
-Specifically, the Device A implementation of a Kitaev chain consists of two quantum dots (QDs) with spin-orbit coupling coupled to superconductor.
+In this section, we describe Device A, on which we demonstrate the tuning algorithm.
+The device is a semiconductor nanowire designed to be a minimal Kitaev chain, consisting of two quantum dots (QDs) coupled by a semiconductor-superconductor segment, as in the first experimental Kitaev chain realization~\cite{dvir2023realization}.
+Minimal Kitaev chains are predicted to host non-Abelian statistics, enabling quantum information operations such as fusion, braiding, and qubit formation~\cite{liu2023fusion, boross_braiding-based_2023, tsintzis2024majorana}.
+We show a fake-color SEM micrograph of device A in \cref{fig: 1}a.

-The QDs defined in an InSb nanowire as shown in \cref{fig: 1}a.
 The nanowire (green) is deposited on bottom finger gates (red), and contacted by normal Cr/Au (yellow) contacts at its ends.
 The middle section of the nanowire, the hybrid, is contacted by a grounded Al shell (blue).
 Further details pertaining to the device fabrication can be found in Refs.~\cite{heedt_shadow-wall_2021, van_driel_spin-filtered_2022}.

 The left and right normal leads can be biased with respect to the grounded Al with voltages $\VL$ and $\VR$ respectively.
 The current running through the left lead ($I_\mathrm{L}$) and through the right lead ($I_\mathrm{R}$) can be measured independently.
 Unless explicitly indicated, we do not apply an external magnetic field.
 Using standard lock-in detection, we obtain the local and non-local differential conductances~\cite{menard2020conductance}: